amirmasp/amirCounter/README.md

-# Experiment : HOW fast can you count upward, start from zero in a limited time?
+# Experiment : HOW fast can you count upward, starts from zero in a limited time?
 ## Problem
 How many times your TM (your personal Computer) can count upward, start from 0, in a limited time (Assume for 1 Second)?